vatsal121/datingSitePHP/README.md

 	-  2) Once validated user will become premium user

 - Chat User Page :
-	- 1) Logged in user can chat to end-user
+	- 1) Logged in user can chat to other users.
-	- 2) If user has a premium membership then user can see whether end-user has read the msg or not
+	- 2) If user has a premium membership then user can see whether other user has read the messasge or not
-	- 3) If user has a premium membership then user can also be able to send winks
+	- 3) Winks sent from the profile page will be also sent into the chat directly.

 - View-Profile :
-	- 1) In this page user can search the another user with First Name, Last Name , Age and Gender
+	- 1) In this page user can search the another user with First Name, Last Name , Age and Gender.
-	- 2) If the user is not logged in then user can only view the another user name, image and detail
+	- 2) If the user is not logged in then user can only view the other user profiles but won't be able to send wink or messages.
-	- 3) User can search also for another user without logged in
+	- 3) User can search also for another user without logged in.
-	- 4) To Chat with other user, user needs to be logged in to the website
+	- 4) To Chat with other user, user needs to be logged in to the website.
-	- 5) User has a premium account then user can see whether the end-user has read the msg or not.
+	- 5) User has a premium account then user can see whether the other user has read the message or not.
-	- 6) While having a premium account they can also add another user to favourite list.
+	- 6) While having a premium account they can also add other users to their own favourite list and can also see who added them.
 	- 7) User can send wink to other users directly.

 - Edit-Profile :
-	- 1) In this page user can see every single detail of his and can update his detail
+	- 1) In this page, user can see and update their details.
-	- 2) Here user can also update their image.
+	- 2) Here user can also update their profile image.

 - Favourite Page:
-	- 1) In this page user can able to see whom user has marked favourite or other user marked them favourite
+	- 1) In this page user can able to see whom they have marked favourite or other users that marked them favourite.
 	- 2) User can remove the person from that list.

 ### Task Distributions
 - Vatsal Chauhan

 Pages  | Folders
 ------------- | -------------